emmanuelosayame/internship-dashboard-/README.md

 ## Creating and Switching to your branch

-Run git Checkout -b <your name or anything to identify your branch>
+Run git Checkout -b (your name or anything to identify your branch)

 ## Switching to any branch only

-Run git Checkout <branch Name>
+Run git Checkout (the branch Name)